-GSWC is working as quickly as possible to return the Robbins Water System to full compliance with all federal and state quality standards established to protect the public's health and safety.
-This includes construction of a new well and treatment system.
-GSWC continues to provide bottled water for drinking under a State funded grant.
+GSWC proudly reports that the water delivered to your tap meets all federal and state quality standards established to protect the public's health and safety.
 This report provides information regarding local water supply sources, testing, and the steps GSWC takes to ensure our water complies with the strictest standards set by the United States Environmental Protection Agency (USEPA), State Water Resources Control Board's Division of Drinking Water (DDW), and California Public Utilities Commission (CPUC).